Guidance

 GP Contract 2023/24

-There’s information about the 2023/24 GP contract on the BMA website
+There’s information about National Health Service primary medical services on the Gov.uk website and the 23/24 GP contract on the BMA website

 NHS England has also published updated contract documentation, setting out changes to the GP contract in 2023/24.
 This can be viewed here